MetOffice/CDDS/docs/developer_documentation/development_workflow.md

 1. For coding reviews, we use the pull requests functionality of Github
 1. Go to Github and the pull requests for the cdds-project: https://github.com/MetOffice/cdds/pulls
     1. Click on New pull request (green box on the right)
-    1. Choose as base branch the branch you branched from (often: main)
+    1. Choose as base branch the branch you branched from (often: main or one of the release branches)
-    1. Choose as compare branch your branch
+    1. Choose your branch as the  compare branch
-    1. Then, click on Create pull request
+    1. Click on Create pull request
-    1. Write into the message box what you did and other useful information for the reviewers
+    1. Describe the change, reference the issue and add  other useful information for the reviewers
-    1. Add to your issue the URL link to the pull request for the reviewers
+    1. Reference your PR from the issue.
 1. Put your issue into Review
 1. Assign it to the main reviewer
 1. Mention in the team channel that the issue is now ready to review.
 So, everyone has the change to review your changes.